Pediatric Airway Health

 01 | Under Age 3

-For children under 3, we support airway health through early evaluation of oral habits, tongue and lip function, proper jaw development, and signs of mouth breathing—offering referrals to experts on myofunctional exercises, breastfeeding/latch support, dietary changes, tongue-tie release or ENT evaluation when needed.
+For children under 3, we support airway health through early evaluation of oral habits, tongue and lip function, proper jaw development, and signs of mouth breathing—offering referrals to experts on myofunctional exercises, breastfeeding/latch support, feeding support, tongue-tie release or ENT evaluation when needed.
 We promote the Weston A. Price diet and baby led weaning. -

 02 | Fixed Appliances